pvig/dr110/README.md

 Arduino controlled midi :

-- trigger all voices with midi notes
+- trigger voices from midi notes
-- play new sounds from original hardware :
+- play new sounds from original hardware : guiro, cabasa  and more
-  - guiro
-  - cabasa
+- note velocity handling with trigger pulse width